CHRIST THE DELIVERER: THREE (EXCERPT OF BEHOLD MY SERVANT!)

 We cannot work the works of Christ apart from righteousness: first, imputed only; and then created in us through means of the Word of God, the body and blood of Christ, and the resurrection Life of the Holy Spirit of God.

-“I… will hold thine hand.”
+“I… will hold your hand.”
 If we take a child into a dangerous situation we do not allow him or her to hold our hand.
 We hold the child’s hand.
 So it is that God lovingly but firmly shakes loose our grasp on Him and in its place substitutes His grasp on us.

 The Servant of the Lord—Head and Body—is the covenant God has made with the nations of the earth.
 God creates His holy law, His Word, in our hearts and minds.
 We become the personification, the expression, of God’s Word.
 Christ is the Word of God made flesh.
 We are the flesh being created the Word of God.